samburnstone/SwiftStudyGroup/README.md

 These exercises focussed on the basics of Swift (operators, basic Swift standard library features, control flow e.t.c).

+### StructFun.playground
+- Structs
+- Custom operators

+This exercise adds custom operators to make working with CGPoints easier (point1 + point2).

+It then extends this by creating a custom type (a struct) to represent a matrix.
+The * operand can be used with this matrix type to multiply it by a scalar value.

 ## Interesting Links

 [Structs vs Classes](http://faq.sealedabstract.com/structs_or_classes/)